ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 Step 1: PLAN your letters on paper
 ----------------------------------

 Plan your drawing.
 For each letter that you and your pair partner are going to draw, start by drawing a bounding box like this on a piece of paper.
-Trade off: each of you should do the planning for the letters for your OWN name, with your pair partner watching and making helpful suggestions. ****
+Trade off: each of you should do the planning for the letters for your OWN name, with your pair partner watching and making helpful suggestions.
+TEST TEST

 <img src="images/turtle/BoundingBox.png" title="BoundingBox.png" alt="BoundingBox.png" height="200" />